ppy/osu-wiki/wiki/Glossary/en.md

 Meaning that a player would get a higher score, if they had gotten a full combo, than someone who played the same map with a broken combo.

 However, if you obtain a combo of ~10,000, your score will begin to count backwards.
-This is a flaw with the 32-bit signed integer where—in computing—the max integer is 2,147,483,647.
+This is a flaw with the 32-bit signed integer where (in computing) the max integer is 2,147,483,647.
-A fix, scoreV2, for this in still being tested
+A fix, _scoreV2_, for this in still being tested.

 ### Cookie